 In this class, you'll hear lectures, student and guest presentations as well as class discussions.
 Students will receive credit for participation in the discussions with classmates and the instructor.
+Do not use tablets or laptops during guest lectures.

 CLASSROOM CITIZENSHIP